 He introduces his essay with the idea that philosophers have concentrated in ample measure on the rules of logic, but have not (especially since the time of Immanuel Kant) engaged with the darker art of the dialectic, of controversy.
-Whereas the purpose of logic is classically said to be a method of arriving at the truth, dialectic, says Schopenhauer, "...on the other hand, would treat of the intercourse between two rational beings who, because they are rational, ought to think in common, but who, as soon as they cease to agree like two clocks keeping exactly the same time, create a disputation, or intellectual contest. " Rhétorique.
-Langue_bois.
-Générateur de langue de bois.
-Deepak Chopra Mad Libs.
-Just-world hypothesis.
-The hypothesis popularly appears in the English language in various figures of speech that imply guaranteed negative reprisal, such as: "You got what was coming to you", "What goes around comes around", and "You reap what you sow".
+Whereas the purpose of logic is classically said to be a method of arriving at the truth, dialectic, says Schopenhauer, "...on the other hand, would treat of the intercourse between two rational beings who, because they are rational, ought to think in common, but who, as soon as they cease to agree like two clocks keeping exactly the same time, create a disputation, or intellectual contest.

 Michael C. Labossiere, the author of a Macintosh tutorial named Fallacy Tutorial Pro 3.0, has kindly agreed to allow the text of his work to appear on the Nizkor site, as a Nizkor Feature.
 It remains © Copyright 1995 Michael C. Labossiere, with distribution restrictions -- please see our copyright notice.
 If you have questions or comments about this work, please direct them both to the Nizkor webmasters (firstname.lastname@example.org) and to Dr. Other sites that list and explain fallacies include: Logical Fallacies.
 Fallacies

-The alphabetical list below contains 209 names of the most common fallacies, and it provides brief explanations and examples of each of them.
+The list of fallacies contains 209 names of the most common fallacies, and it provides brief explanations and examples of each of them.
 Fallacies should not be persuasive, but they often are.
 Fallacies may be created unintentionally, or they may be created intentionally in order to deceive other people.
 The vast majority of the commonly identified fallacies involve arguments, although some involve explanations, or definitions, or other products of reasoning.

 Sometimes the term "fallacy" is used even more broadly to indicate any false belief or cause of a false belief.
+An informal fallacy is fallacious because of both its form and its content.
+The discussion that precedes the long alphabetical list of fallacies begins with an account of the ways in which the term "fallacy" is vague.
 Silva Rhetoricae: The Forest of Rhetoric.
 Rhetoric.
 Painting depicting a lecture in a knight academy, painted by Pieter Isaacsz or Reinhold Timm for Rosenborg Castle as part of a series of seven paintings depicting the seven independent arts.
 This painting illustrates rhetorics.
 From Ancient Greece to the late 19th century, it was a central part of Western education, filling the need to train public speakers and writers to move audiences to action with arguments.
 The word is derived from the Greek ῥητορικός (rhētorikós), "oratorical", from ῥήτωρ (rhḗtōr), "public speaker", related to ῥῆμα (rhêma), "that which is said or spoken, word, saying", and ultimately derived from the verb ἐρῶ (erō), "say, speak".

+Some fallacies are committed intentionally to manipulate or persuade by deception, while others are committed unintentionally due to carelessness or ignorance.
+Fallacies are commonly divided into "formal" and "informal".
+Stephen Downes Guide to the Logical Fallacies.
 List of Fallacies.
 A fallacy is incorrect argument in logic and rhetoric resulting in a lack of validity, or more generally, a lack of soundness.